 a) League matches shall be played at 6.30 pm on Friday evenings, or on such other evenings or times asset be the League Secretary with the approval of the Council.
 A full list of League fixtures and start times will be sent to Clubs before the 1st March each year.

 b) In the Triples League up to three absentees will be allowed in any team.
 The team with the absentees will concede 2 points to their opponents immediately.
 The remaining two triples will play for one point each and one point for the aggregate.
 (Total 3 points) Any team late by more than 15 minutes, or with more than three absentees, will not play the match and will receive no points.
 They will also have a penalty of 2.5 points deducted from their total for the season.
 The innocent team will be awarded, at the end of the season, a number of points (rounded up to the nearest half point) equal to the average of their points for all games played during the season.
 The match will not be re-arranged.

 a) Matches may he postponed or abandoned due to weather conditions or greens being unplayable due to circumstances beyond the control of the home club, and the league Secretary informed within 3 days.
-Postponed or abandoned games under this rule must be played by the third Friday in September.
+Postponed or abandoned games under this rule must be played by the end of September.

 Matches may be brought forward by mutual consent of the Clubs.
 The League Secretary must be given notice of the rearranged match.

 The home teams will be responsible for notifying the results to the League Secretary.